 Guided Tours are now available and tell the stories of the buildings themselves and the people who owned them or worked or lived in them during the last 600 years.
 The Tour Guides will be dressed in costume, representing a real person connected to the building.

-The tour takes about 90 minutes and costs £5.
-Free tickets can be booked for each child under age 16 accompanied by an adult.
-There is a limit of 10 people on each tour.
-Book now to avoid disappointment.
+The Tour takes about 90 minutes and costs £7 for adults, £3 for children under 16. there is a limit of 10 people on each tour.

 Access to the first and second floors is via staircases.
 There is no lift access.
 This means the tour is unsuitable for pushchairs, users of wheelchairs and those with limited mobility.

 Tours are available on the following dates:

 Saturday 1st; Thursday 6th; Friday 7th; Thursday 13th; Friday 14th; Thursday 20th; Friday 21st; Thursday 27th; Friday 28th; Saturday 29th.